codeoutin/claude-code-agency/README.md

 ## 🎯 What This System Does

-This is a **multi-agent orchestration system** that takes a feature request and delivers 100% production-ready code through:
+This is a **multi-agent orchestration system** that takes a feature request and delivers high quality, almost production-ready code through:

 - **Automatic context gathering** from your codebase
 - **Detailed implementation planning** with quality gates